Management

 The target creation process uses a multi-step wizard with target-specific configuration.

-Target wizards have different numbers of steps (3 or 4) depending on the target type.
+Target wizards have different numbers of steps depending on the target type.
 Each step is labeled with its specific name rather than a generic step number.
+All wizards begin with General Settings and end with Execution Settings; the intermediate steps vary by target.

 General Settings